David Mundell

 From 1999 to 2005, Mundell served as a Member of the Scottish Parliament (MSP) for the South of Scotland region.
-He was first elected to the British House of Commons as the MP for Dumfriesshire, Clydesdale and Tweeddale in 2005 and served as Shadow Secretary of State for Scotland from 2005 to 2010 and Under-Secretary of State for Scotland from 2010 to 2015.
+Once elected to the House of Commons, he served as Shadow Secretary of State for Scotland from 2005 to 2010 and Under-Secretary of State for Scotland from 2010 to 2015.
 He served in the Cabinet as Scotland Secretary from 2015 until 2019; the first Conservative to hold the position since Michael Forsyth in 1997.

-Background
+Early life and career

-Born in Dumfries, Mundell grew up in Newton Wamphray and Lockerbie.
-He attended Lockerbie Academy before reading Law at the University of Edinburgh (MA), also gaining a Diploma in Legal Practice (Dip LP).
-After further studies, he graduated from Strathclyde Business School as MBA.
+David Mundell was born on 27 May 1962 in Dumfries.
+He grew up in Newton Wamphray and Lockerbie, attending Lockerbie Academy.
+Mundell then studied Law at the University of Edinburgh, graduating with an MA and also gaining a Diploma in Legal Practice (Dip LP).

 Having become a Young Conservative aged 14, he switched to the Social Democratic Party (SDP) while at university in 1981.
 In 2002, he stated: "the first Thatcher Government did get a bit bogged down and it wasn't really the radical government that subsequently emerged,...
 And the fact that you had a completely new opportunity to wipe the slate clean, with no baggage, was a very attractive thing".

-He practised as a solicitor before joining BT as Group Legal Advisor for Scotland in 1991.
+Mundell practised as a solicitor before joining BT as Group Legal Advisor for Scotland in 1991.
 He became BT Scotland's Head of National Affairs, remaining with BT until being elected as an MSP.

+Political career

 Mundell served as an SDP Councillor on Annandale and Eskdale District Council from 1984 to 1986, representing Dryfe ward, and then for Mid Annandale ward on Dumfries and Galloway Regional Council until 1987, whilst still a postgraduate student.

-Mundell is a member of the Society of Writers to His Majesty's Signet (WS) and of the Law Society of Scotland.
+Mundell was first elected to the Scottish Parliament in 1999 as a Conservative as a list MSP for the South of Scotland.
+He was re-elected in 2003.

 Parliamentary career

-Scottish Parliament

-Mundell was elected to the Scottish Parliament in 1999 and 2003 as a list MSP for the South of Scotland.